Warne23/Barcode-Scanner/README.md

 # Barcode-Scanner

-The project aims at detecting the barcodes in a given image.This scanner doesn't use any pre trained model as such.
+The project aims at detecting barcodes in a given image.
+This scanner doesn't use any pre trained model as such.
 All the tasks are done using OpenCV and the pyzbar library.
-The dataset included 13 images.There were 6 tasks to be accomplished.Tasks 1,2,3 have been done in the same file.All the other tasks have a seperate file.The bulk code involves Image Preprocessing and is the same in all the tasks.
+The dataset included 13 images.
+There were 6 tasks to be accomplished.
+Tasks 1,2,3 have been done in the same file.
+All the other tasks have a seperate file.
+The majority of the code involves Image Preprocessing and is the same for all the tasks.
 The only difference was the Region of Interest (ROI) for each task.

 ## Description